Michael Mayo's 'Fly' is a soaring testament to his artistry and creative vision

 "I'm going to make the musical statements that feel the most natural," Mayo said about his stylistic choices on Fly.

-While speaking to NPR's Ailsa Chang, Mayo discussed the people who helped make Fly take flight, how he approaches taking artistic risks and the importance of realizing his dreams.
+While speaking to NPR's Ailsa Chang, Mayo discussed the people who helped make Fly take flight and how he approaches taking artistic risks.

 Listen to the full interview by clicking on the blue play button above.